keithalewis/papers/capm/capmc.md

 matrix is not invertible.
 However if we replace $C$ by $C(1 + \epsilon)$ for $\epsilon\not=0$ it is and
 $\Delta = R^2A^2\epsilon$, $C - 2BR + AR^2 = R^2A\epsilon$.
-The maximum utilty is $R - 1/2A$ as noted above.
+The maximum utility is $R - 1/2A$ as noted above.

 ### Model Arbitrage